OpenDosimeter: Open Hardware Personal X-ray Dosimeter: Abstract

 \section{Abstract}

 We present OpenDosimeter (\href{http://www.opendosimeter.org}{www.opendosimeter.org}), an open hardware solution for real-time personal X-ray dose monitoring based on a scintillation counter.
 Using an X-ray sensor assembly (LYSO + SiPM) on a custom board powered by a Raspberry Pi Pico, OpenDosimeter provides real-time feedback (1 Hz), data logging (10 hours), and battery-powered operation.
 One of the core innovations is that we calibrate the device using $^{241}$Am found in ionization smoke detectors.
 Specifically, we use the $\gamma$-emissions to spectrally calibrate the dosimeter, then calculate the effective dose from X-ray exposure by compensating for the scintillator absorption efficiency and applying energy-to-dose coefficients derived from tabulated data in the ICRP 116 publication.
 We demonstrate that this transparent approach enables real-time dose rate readings with a linear response between 0.1--1000 µSv/h at $\pm$25\% accuracy, tested for energies up to 120 keV.
 The maximum dose rate readings are limited by pile-up effects when approaching count rate saturation ($\sim$77 kcps at $\sim$13 µs average pulse processing time).
 The total component cost for making an OpenDosimeter is <\$100, which, combined with its open design (both hardware and software), enables cost-effective local reproducibility on a global scale.
+Through a student workshop, we also demonstrate its effectiveness as an educational and capacity-building tool.
 This paper complements the open-source documentation by explaining the underlying technology, the algorithm for dose calculation, and areas for future improvement.